You have turned-in this assignment. You can review the lesson and see your previous answers.

 They're both portraits, but what I'd like you to look at specifically and think about are the similarities and differences you see in the quality of the paint.

-So have a really close look at how the paint's being applied.
+So have a really close look at how the paint's been applied.

 Let's see what our pupils have said.

-So Aisha has said, "Both are portraits and both are using abstracted colours and expressive marks," very gestural marks.
+So Aisha has said, "Both are portraits and both are using abstract colors and expressive marks, very gestural marks.

 And the other one on the right looks far more smooth and there's with some gradients.

-So this transition between colours is much smoother with a lot of blending.
+So that its transition between colors is much smoother with a lot of blending.

 So the different properties are things like thickness or viscosity.